Superhoben/MD-simulation-CDIO/index.rst

    :caption: Contents:

 This is the documentation page for the Computational Physics Project in the course TFYA99 at Linköping University.
-To see the documentation for the different modules of the software, click on "index"
+To see the documentation for the different modules of the software, click on "index".

 Run the program
 ---------------